Challenges (magazine)

-Challenges is a French-language weekly business magazine headquartered in Paris, France.
-Its motto is Que dit l'économie cette semaine? ("What does the economy say this week?" in English).
+Challenges is a weekly business magazine headquartered in Paris, France.
+It is owned by Claude Perdriel (60%) and Bernard Arnault (40%) via their groups Presse Perdriel and LVMH.
+It has an economic liberal editorial stance and supported Emmanuel Macron during the 2017 French presidential election.

 History and profile

 Challenges was established in 1982.
 The magazine offers articles on economy and business-related events and on politics and world affairs.
 It is published weekly on Thursdays.
-Previously it was published monthly and then biweekly.
+Previously, it was published monthly and then biweekly.

+Its motto is Que dit l'économie cette semaine?
+(What does the economy say this week?).

+In 1987, Claude Perdriel, owner of Le Nouvel Observateur, bought the monthly magazine and renamed it as Challenges.